 The Free Flow layout is the most common type of layout for specialty or small retailers.
 It also allows for the most creativity, which can generate a unique feeling for your brand that will keep customers returning.
 In a Free Form Layout, there are no set isles or straight lines.
 This encourages shoppers to move freely throughout the store where they will be exposed to various products and displays.

-The Power Isle layout has the fixtures parallel to the walls and is commonly seen in grocery or big box stores.
+The Power Isle layout has the retail fixtures parallel to the walls and is commonly seen in grocery or big box stores.
 This grid system allows the customer to begin in one corner of the store and navigate each and every isle while shopping.
-An added benefit of the Grid Layout is that end caps and outposts can be used effectively to draw attention to special promotions or sales.
+An added benefit of the Grid Layout is that end cap displays and outposts can be used effectively to draw attention to special promotions or sales.

 Which One is Right for You?